MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 ### -Name

 The Name parameter specifies the display name of the place.
 The maximum length is 200 characters.

 A building's display name is visible:

-* In Outlook when users are setting up their work hours and location, they will be able to select a building.
+* In Outlook when users are setting up their work hours and location, they are able to select a building.
 * In Places Explore page that shows who else is in the same building, nearby buildings, and more.
 * In Places Finder as a filter when searching for a conference room or workspace.